silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 8 - PID Controller/README.md

 prev_cte = cte
 steering angle = -tau_p * cte - tau_d * diff_cte
 ```
+The purpose of the term D is to suppress this oscillation effect by adding a damping term to the formula.
+This term is the change of error.
+The PD controller understands that the error decreases and slightly reduces the angle it adopts to approach a smooth path.

 <p float="left">
   <img src="https://github.com/silverwhere/PID-Controller-Project/blob/master/img/pd-ctrl.png" width="500" height="300" />